fbpx

 8. Analyzing the Keywords

 Analyzing your keywords is crucial to ensure your efforts are well-spent and you’re optimizing for the right terms.
-Here are the metrics you need to monitor:
+Here are the metrics you need to monitor when carrying our keyword analysis for SEO:

 Search Volume